 Plan the Ultimate North Shore Road Trip through Lake County, MN, this summer and be wowed by its ancient cliffs, hidden beaches, and stunning vistas.
-It’s home to iconic parks, quaint towns, and expansive wilderness.
+It’s home to iconic state parks, quaint towns, and expansive wilderness.
 It’s where people go to watch the ships and savor a perfect slice of pie.
 Cozy up in lake-view lodging.
 Or take off into the woods by foot, bike, or boat.
-It’s a dream for fishing, hunting, boating, and paddling — from the Boundary Waters to the big lake.
+It’s a dream for fishing, hunting, boating, and paddling — from the Boundary Waters to the great Gitchigumi.

 This is Lake County.
 The place to get away, get together, or just get after it.
 It’s an exhilarating mix of stunning natural beauty and classic up-north charm.
 Whether it’s for the week, weekend, or just one incredible day to remember.
 And whether you’re a family, couple, or solo adventurer, we’re here to steer you in the right direction along the highway and off the beaten path.